China scraps some of its most controversial Covid rules, in significant step toward reopening - KESQ

 Local governments had already taken steps this week that indicated a possible change in direction — including some major cities loosening requirements on Covid testing.

-But this is the first official change in Covid policy on a national level — a notable turnaround by the central government, which for the past three years insisted that the pandemic is a war only winnable by stamping out outbreaks wherever they occur, and controlling virus spread through unwavering restrictions.
+But this is the first official change in Covid policy on a national level — a notable turnaround by Beijing, which for the past three years has insisted that unwavering restrictions are the only effective way to stamp out the highly transmissible virus.

 QR codes scrapped